AndersDeath/diary2/000-current.md

 # 14 September - Thursday - Yerevan - 350 day of immigration

 Today we got visas to Spain.
 They gave us them for one months.
-Also we are about to
+Also we are about to start applying for a working visa to Germany.